 At December 31, 2009 and 2008, respectively, the liabilities above include approximately \$14.1 million and \$13.7 million of estimated incurred claims payable.
-The assets and retained earnings above also include approximately \$13.7 million and \$12.9 million of unpaid claims to be billed to approximately 447 member governments in the future, as of December 31, 2009, and 2008, respectively.
+The assets above also include approximately \$13.7 million and \$12.9 million of unpaid claims to be billed to approximately 447 member governments in the future, as of December 31, 2009 and 2008, respectively.
 These amounts will be included in future contributions from members when the related claims are due for payment.
-The District's share of these unpaid claims collectible in future years is approximately \$8,000.
+As of December 31, 2009, the District's share of these unpaid claims collectible in future years is approximately \$26,000.